genderkit/genderkit/_resources/violence.md

 If you're worried about someone's mental health or whether they are thinking of hurting themselves, we have a seperate page on [mental health]({% link _resources/mental-health.md %}) with more information.

-### Useful PDFs
+### More information

-{% include publications tag="Violence" thumbnails="true" %}
+There are many useful resources relating to trans people and sexual and domestic violence on [the genderarchive.org.uk website](https://genderarchive.org.uk/tag/violence/).

-There are more PDFs about domestic violence available on [the Stonewall UK website](https://www.stonewall.org.uk/help-advice/criminal-law/domestic-violence).
+There are PDFs about domestic violence for LGBT+ people available on [the Stonewall UK website](https://www.stonewall.org.uk/help-advice/criminal-law/domestic-violence).